 He is a business development professional, motivational speaker, writer, broadcaster, promoter and mentor, preferring to inspire Canadian youth to chase dreams of their own rather than to emulate the dreams of others.

 Curt was inducted into the Canadian Sport Hall of Fame in 2005 and the Canadian Olympic Hall of Fame in 2006 and acted as the Assistant Chef de Mission for Team Canada at the 2011 Pan American Games in Guadalajara MEX.
-In October 2013, Curt was selected to be the chef de mission for the Toronto 2015 Canadian Pan American Team.
+In October 2013, Curt was selected to be the chef de mission for the Toronto 2015 Canadian Pan American Team and in April of 2016, selected as chef de mission of the RIO 2016 Canadian Olympic Team.
 Curt is a member of the Board of Directors for World Bicycle Relief Canada and lends his time to various other charities in Canada.

 1984 Los Angeles USA 1000 Meter Time Trial SILVER MEDAL